pacuna/partitionable/README.md

 Let's say you have a model named `ArticleStat` and its respective table named `article_stats`.
 Suppose this model also has a `logdate` attribute of type date.
-We want to partition this data by month and year using this attribute.
+We want to partition the data by year and month using this attribute.

 First, add the module to `app/models/application_record.rb`: